 2. Eat healthy foods and avoid processed and GMO foods.

 3. Try to reduce the use of antibiotics.
-Take them only when absolutely necessary (good discussion with you doctor and pediatrician).
+Take them only when absolutely necessary (good discussion with your doctor and pediatrician).

 4. With the advice from your doctor, consider introducing peanuts and other potential causing food allergens to your infant based on this year’s Addendum Guidelines for the Prevention of Peanut Allergy in the United States which now recommends that babies at high and moderate risk of developing a peanut allergy, such as those with eczema, be introduced to the foods by six months.††

-5. Breastfeed: If you can’t breastfeed add probiotics to baby formula.
+5. Breastfeed: If you can’t breastfeed add allergen-free probiotics to baby formula.

 † Published: Long-term clinical and immunological effects of probiotic and peanut oral immunotherapy after treatment cessation: 4-year follow-up of a randomised, double-blind, placebo-controlled trial.
 Peanut immunotherapy: The Lancet Child & Adolescent Health: 15 August 2017